-The impact the lockdown is having on people’s mental health—for some because they have lost their livelihoods, others because they have lost social contact or because they already had underlying problems—needs much greater attention.
+The impact the lockdown is having on people’s mental health—for some because they have lost their livelihoods, for others because they have lost social contact or because they already had underlying problems—needs much greater attention.
 The Scottish Government have looked at this, and are increasing funding, but it is a long-term issue that is going to need greater attention.

 Staying on the topic of welfare, sadly, the mixed messages of last week and the reckless unpreparedness of the Prime Minister’s announcement the other night— basically, it was to get back to work—have put at risk the relative success of the lockdown in starting to get the virus under control and therefore put lives across the UK at risk.
 The lockdown has not ended, and the message is still crystal clear in Scotland, Wales and Northern Ireland: stay home, protect the NHS, save lives.
 However, some people have already been in touch with me to ask if the Prime Minister’s statement means they can do this, that or the other.
 For how many more has the Prime Minister’s easing of the lockdown and change in message meant a licence to take more risks?